 The goal of the Heart Gallery was to help match children in foster care with their forever families, but we also worked hard to promote foster adoption.
-November is National Adoption Month and a special time to ramp up our efforts.
-We utilized the buzz already generated throughout the month to bring attention to the need for adopting older children.
+Yes, this is an important message year-round, but we really worked to generate buzz when there was already a conversation around some of these messages.
+For example, November is National Adoption Month – a perfect time to ramp up our communication strategies.
 While this cause may be different from your organization’s, the methods we used to raise awareness can still be applied!

 1. Host a Press Conference

 Get ahead of the message by hosting a press conference to communicate your efforts.
-For this project, we kicked off National Adoption Month with an early press conference.
+For the Heart Gallery, we kicked off National Adoption Month with an early press conference.
 We were able to use this platform to set the stage for a month long campaign.
 We invited partners with similar goals to join us and highlighted their efforts as well.
-We also brought in big name speakers, like the Indiana Department of Child Services Director and a Supreme Court judge, to add credibility to our presentation and attract attention.
+We also brought in influential speakers, like the Indiana Department of Child Services Director and a Supreme Court judge, to add credibility to our presentation and attract attention.
 This press conference allowed us to educate the public on National Adoption Month as a whole, communicate the goal of the Indiana Heart Gallery, and promote upcoming events.

 2. Throw an Event

 Occasionally, you have to do things differently.
-Offer your supporters (or potential supporters) a fun night out or an unique opportunity to get involved.
+Offer your supporters (or potential supporters) a fun night out or a unique opportunity to get involved.

 We did this by hosting Family Fun Events.
 During these events, we have adoption staff on-hand to answer specific questions about the foster to adopt process and usually have fun freebies to entice families to come!

 For example, we hosted a Family Night at both the Memorial HealthWorks!
 Kids Museum in South Bend and the Children’s Museum of Evansville.
-We covered the entry into the museum, refreshments, prizes, photo booth and then featured the Indiana Heart Gallery.
-We shared personal stories of adoption and connect families to local resources.
-The goal was to engage people who didn’t know much about foster adoption and allow for an informal setting for them to learn more.
+We covered the entry into the museum, refreshments, prizes, photo booth, and then featured the Indiana Heart Gallery.
+We shared personal stories of adoption and connected families to local resources.
+The goal was to engage people who didn’t know much about foster adoption and provide an informal setting for them to learn more.

 3. Amp up Social Media

 Even if you’re already very active on social media, don’t be afraid to try new things.
-Especially during your awareness building campaigns.
+Especially during your awareness building campaigns (check out some simple social media tips here).
 Facebook ads are a great, low-cost option to enhance your campaigns and reach a new audience.
 For our Heart Gallery campaign, we utilized minimal dollars to set specific targets and reached nearly 2,000 new people across the state to share our message.

-We also did strategic email blast posts to supporters and partners alerting them of events happening in their area and to share information about National Adoption Month.
+We also did a strategic email blast to supporters and partners alerting them of events happening in their area and sharing information about National Adoption Month.
 Think differently about leveraging the communication tools you have available to promote your cause.